-You’re also able to check and control the GTE’s charging and climate functions remotely, using a new ‘We Connect Plus’ app that works in conjunction with the new ‘MIB3’ touchscreen system in the car.
-Together with the SIM card the Passat comes with (which means it can be permanently online and offer wi-fi functionality even without a smartphone data connection), this is next-level connectivity and integration for Volkswagen, and for most motorists.
+You can check and control the GTE’s charging and climate-control functions remotely, using a ‘We Connect Plus’ app that works in conjunction with the touchscreen system in the car.
+Together with the SIM card the Passat comes with (which means it’s always online), this is next-level connectivity and integration for Volkswagen.

 If you really don't get on with it, you can always use the standard adaptive cruise control and lane-keeping assistance separately to the full Travel Assist function.

 Naturally, the Passat GTE Estate is a practical car, however the boot shrinks from 650 to 483 litres compared to the non-hybrid models in the line-up, thanks to the location of the 13kWh battery.
 Underfloor storage is useful for storing the cables, there’s no load-lip and the rear seats drop easily thanks to quick-release flaps in the boot itself.

 Inside, there’s masses of room for passengers; even tall passengers won’t be left wanting for head or legroom, although the fifth passenger in the middle-rear seat might not be suitable for longer trips.